Conclusions (for those who don't want to read this whole

 destined to always have active ethical disagreements in the world.

-able to determine what it is.
+able to determine what they are.